samuelusc/CSCI596-Project/README.md

 - **`RMSE`**: Taking the square root of the mean squared error (MSE).
 - **`Precision`** :  True Positive / (True Positive + False Positive)
-- **`Recall`**: True Positive / (True Positive + False Negative)
+- **`Recall`**: True Positive / (True Positive + False Negative) **Expected value**: We aim for an RMSE value between 0.5 to 0.9, aligning with industry benchmarks.
+Notably, the best-performing algorithm in the Netflix Prize challenge achieved an RMSE of approximately 0.85.

 ## Frontend